Information for Faculty

 In tutorial sessions, tutors talk with students about their writing; we ask questions that help writers see their texts through the audience's eyes and encourage them to explore options for drafting and revising their texts.
 Students often seek help with thesis statements, organization, development, citation of sources, proofreading strategies, and many more concerns.

 Writing Center tutors work by appointment with students individually or in small groups (tutors facilitate these group sessions of 2-3 students).
-To schedule appointments, students can come to Business Building -007 or call (778-5632).
+To schedule appointments, students can come to L-012 or call (778-5632).
 Limited online tutorial feedback is offered for students who are enrolled exclusively in online, off-campus, evening, or weekend courses or who cannot come to the Writing Center during our business hours.
 If you teach an online course and want your students to use our online tutoring service, please contact us to discuss procedures.

 Please encourage your students to use our services regularly and remind students to make appointments well before the paper is due.
 Too often, students try to make appointments at the very last minute (on the day that an assignment is due, for instance!) which sets them up for a disappointing experience.
 Students benefit from Writing Center consultations when they allow time for revision after they meet with tutors.